sergeivoevitko/coordinates_convertion/README.txt

-HOW TO USE:

-1. run coordinates_convert.exe

-2. load an excel file into the app

-3. specify the coordinates columns

-4. convert
+this script converts wgs84 coordinates from an excel file to israel TM, and the opposite. simply run the script and follow the instructions